davidalexisnyt/micropython-workshop/docs/section_1.md

 There are a few things to take note of on this diagram:

 - The pin labels printed on the board itself are different from the callout labels that say, "GPIO<number>".
 If you're working with the Arduino development environment, there are sometimes constants defined for given boards, where you can reference pins in your code as `D5` or `A1`.
-The "GPIO" (General Purpose Input/Output) pin numbers are the actual pin numbers of the underlying microcontroller chip, and in the case of ESP8266 and ESP32 boards, the pins are not labeled to match the GPIO pin numbers.  `¯\_(ツ)_/¯`.
+The "GPIO" (General Purpose Input/Output) pin numbers are the actual pin numbers of the underlying microcontroller chip, and in the case of ESP8266 and ESP32 boards, the pin labels on the board do not match the GPIO pin numbers.  `¯\_(ツ)_/¯`.
 - In MicroPython, the GPIO labels are the ones you need to take note of and reference in your code.
 - There are a number of different color coded labels for some pins.
 Those pins serve special purposes, sometimes multiple purposes.
 For example, the green labels represent the connections to use for SPI (serial peripheral interface) components.
 The orange labels are for I2C (inter-integrated circuit) connections.
 The blue labels are for basic transmit/receive connections.
 The purple label shows the single analog/digital I/O pin on the ESP8266.
 The ESP32 has 18 such pins for analog I/O, as well as a few pins for digital to analog conversions.

 Find the pinout diagram for your particular board, and keep it handy.
-Note:  AdaFruit's boards have a very different layout, but it seems that many board makers are catching on to their layout design.
+Note:  AdaFruit's boards have a very different layout, but it seems that many board makers are catching on to their "feather" board design.

 The ESP boards work on 3.3 volts.
 This is important for two main reasons.
 The board will get damaged if you feed it any more than 3.3V on any of the pins labeled `3.3V`.
 Batteries or other power supplies ranging from 5V to 12V can be supplied to the `Vin` (voltage in) pin, although it is not advised to go over 9 volts.
 (I once connected a 9 volt supply to Vin on a cheap ESP8266, and it exploded.)
 The other importance of the 3.3 volts is that these boards will only work with components designed for up to3.3V.
 Make sure that any components you try to use are not 5V-rated.
 Some components, like the DHT sensor we will use, work with anything from 2 to 5 volts, so they work perfectly with ESP boards.